WWE ‘Raw’ Preview: Ronda Rousey To Make Her In-Ring ‘Raw’ Debut, Reigns To Address Lesnar Fallout, And More

 “Rowdy” Ronda Rousey is set to challenge Alexa Bliss at SummerSlam for the WWE Raw Women’s Championship.
 Last week, Bliss aligned herself with Alicia Fox when Fox faced Rousey’s friend, Natalya, in singles competition.
 Alexa interfered in that match, costing Natalya a victory.
 Ronda Rousey will square off with Alicia Fox on Monday in singles competition, and if it’s like any of “Rowdy’s” past contests, that match will likely steal the show.

-WWE Raw airs Monday night at 8 p.m.
+WWE Monday Night Raw airs at 8 p.m.
 EST on the USA Network.